Ntropy/zsync4j/README.md

 # Changlog:
 - adding gradle support
 - updating okhttp from 2.5 to 3.3.1
-- removing Integration Test that needs jetty framewokr of Eclipse
+- removing Integration Test that needs jetty framework of Eclipse

 ---